Matthew Falder: Sexual offences

-Falder's offenses date back as far as 2007, where he engaged in voyeurism by secretly filming his university housemates in their shared bathroom.
+Falder's offences date back as far as 2007, where he engaged in voyeurism by secretly filming his university housemates in their shared bathroom.
 He would later inform a housemate about his offending, which she laughed off at the time.

-Falders' online offending was detected as early as 2009.
+Falder's online offending was detected as early as 2009.
 Falder would usually pose as a young woman online and manipulated young children to photograph themselves in compromising positions and then offered the images over the internet.
 In April 2015, the NCA discovered someone posting to the hurtcore websites under the name "666devil", who later turned out to be Falder.

 NCA officers arrested Falder in his office at his place of work on 21 June 2017.
 When they read out a list of the offences he was suspected of committing, Falder remarked that it sounded "like the rap sheet from hell".

 Falder's victims numbered over 50, and it took over 30 minutes to read out the charges to him at Birmingham Crown Court.
 Originally charged with 188 offences, he pleaded not guilty to 51 of them; the prosecution accepted this, but they were ordered to remain on file.
 Falder used various accounts on several websites to pose as a young girl or woman named 'Liz'.
 On the dark web Falder used names such as 'inthegarden', '666devil' and 'evilmind'.
 Falder had seventy different online identities.